jwnmulder/ansible-collection-zyxel-vmg8825/docs/jwnmulder.zyxel_vmg8825.zyxel_dal_rpc_module.rst

 Synopsis
 --------
-- This module can be used to send dal commands to the Zyxel router
+- This module can be used to send dal cfg commands to the Zyxel router